THE FRANK MATCHAM SOCIETY

 If the form does not open properly download the PDF Reader here.

-BRIGHTON HIPPODROME - LIVE THEATRE AT RISK - LATEST
+BRIGHTON HIPPODROME - LATEST

 This is the most important of Frank Matcham's works no longer in beneficial use and listed Grade II*, putting it in the top six percent of all listed buildings in the UK.
 No effort should be spared in protecting and finding a fully sympathetic new use for such a great survivor.